CTL Faculty Co-Director Job Description and Application Instructions

 More information about the CTL is available at http://teaching.claremont.edu.

 Since July 1, 2018, the CTL has been staffed with a Program Director, two Faculty Co-Directors, and a Program Coordinator, housed in an office suite on the ground floor of Honnold Library.
 Harvey Mudd College, the current lead institution for the CTL, provides oversight and management.
 The CTL also receives input from an Advisory Board, consisting of faculty, administrators, and librarians from all seven colleges and the Library.
-Mary Hatcher-Skeers (Keck Science Dept) and Warren Liu (Scripps) are the current Faculty Co-Directors.
-Mary’s term is ending June 30,2021, while Warren will continue to serve until June 30, 2022.
+Barbara Junisbai (Pitzer) and Warren Liu (Scripps) are the current Faculty Co-Directors.
+Both of our co-directors’ terms will end on June 30, 2022.

-The Faculty Co-Director position is a multi-year appointment, in this case, two years in duration.
+The Faculty Co-Director position is a multi-year appointment (either two- or three-year terms).
 Each Faculty Co-Director teaches half of their usual teaching load for their home institution while spending approximately 15 hours per week working for the CTL.
-Faculty Co-Directors are also expected to contribute approximately one month of their time to the CTL during the summer and would be compensated 1/9th of their salary for that work.
+Faculty Co-Directors are also expected to contribute approximately one month of their time to the CTL during the summer and are compensated 1/9th of their salary for that work.

-In concert with the Program Director (PD) and Program Coordinator (PC), the Faculty Co-Directors will support the goals of the CTL through these three essential duties and responsibilities:
+In concert with the rest of the CTL staff, the Faculty Co-Directors will support the goals of the CTL through these three essential duties and responsibilities:

 1. Designing and organizing events and resources for faculty and instructional staff